MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/ios-code-only.md

 > [!IMPORTANT]
 > As of iOS 9, Apple recommends that Storyboards should be used as the primary method of creating a Launch Screen.

-### Creating a Launch Image for pre-iOS 8 applications
+### Creating a launch image for pre-iOS 8 applications

 A static image can be used in addition to a .xib or Storyboard launch screen if you application targets versions previous to iOS 8.